Two years ago, I was working for a startup trying to market an invention: a massage jacket.

 Clicking “Show link opportunities” will point out an entire list of opportunities I could potentially pursue:

 All that’s left to do is to analyze the results and find out the reason why they linked to your competitors but not you.
-Then, reach out and see if you can secure the link for yourself!
+Then, reach out and secure the link for yourself!

 Read our full guide to replicating your competitors’ backlinks to learn more ways to do this.